PanJohnny/SimpleOnlineGame/README.md

 ### InputManager
 the left arrow key doesnt work
 ### Packet
+#### TextMessagePacket
+so basically  if you type something in console it will get send to other people
 #### PlayerJoinPacket
 oh player joined lets register his uuid
 #### PlayerLeavePacket